 In this dynamic, it’s also assumed Dad works outside the home in paid employment.
 Many times Mom does some sort of paid employment.
 However, she is often not the main breadwinner.
 Mom and Dad are also typically married.

-The reason I don’t like to assume my families fall into this model is not because it’s not common… (Most of the users of my programs are in fact married and in heterosexual relationships.)
+The reason I don’t like to assume my families fall into this model is not because it’s not common… (Most of the users of my programs are in fact married, and in heterosexual relationships.)
 But because I like to use my position of influence to honor all types of families.
-However, for this blog post, I’d like to speak to one issue that is quite common.
-And that is how to get Dad on board with sleep training support.
+However, for this blog post, I will speak to one issue that is quite common.
+And that is how to get Dad on board with sleep training.

-I frequently encounter mothers who are desperate for sleep help and have found someone online who they feel can guide them through the process.
-This is generally after they have exhausted all other avenues of figuring out their children’s sleep issues.
-They have read books, asked their friends, and spent hours consuming every free resource they can find to get their child to sleep.
-(With little success…)
+I frequently encounter mothers who are desperate for sleep help, and have found someone online who they feel can guide them through the process.
+This is generally after they exhaust all other avenues of figuring out their children’s sleep issues solo.
+They read books, ask their friends, and spend hours consuming every free resource they can find to get their child to sleep.
+(Unfortunately, with little success…)